-The doctoral candidate will also be required to read three books that pertain to their degree choice and submit a five-page paper (one for each book) on what the book meant to them.
+The doctoral candidate will also be required to read three books that pertain to their degree choice and submit a five-page paper (one for each book).

-There are also a variety of degree focus areas available for doctoral students, including the following:
+There are a variety of degree focus areas available for doctoral students, including the following: